Recommendations For Silent Auction Success

 Venues that provide space for several hundred attendees are large rooms indeed.
 Often we witness the silent auction display tables being pushed against the walls cascading around two or three corners of the room with guest tables in the center.
-This is not an ideal setup as your bidder guests have to travel the whole distance of the room to view all the items being offered and repeat this process each time they review their bid position.
+This is not an ideal setup as your bidder guests have to travel the whole distance of the room to view all the items being offered.
 Your fundraiser will fare better if you designate a section in one area of the room keeping everything together.
 Also keep in mind traffic flow, pull the tables away from the wall allowing people to browse and bid from both sides of the table, increasing efficiency.
 Be sure there is also enough space between the tables for people to pass comfortably while others are reviewing the displayed items offered.

 Many times a power point type presentation is used to reinforce the message of your cause, showcase particular silent auction items and/or provide a countdown clock, tally board or other visual aids.
 Be sure that your venue provides adequate visual hardware provisions and that your equipment if used can interface with their hardware?